ssl105/cse-168-final-project-proposal/index.md

 - Implement refraction using [photon mapping](https://graphics.stanford.edu/courses/cs348b-00/course8.pdf) to allow for next event estimation.
 - Implement physically accurate absorption.
-- Implement extraodinary rays for anisotropic gems such as sapphire.
+- Implement extraordinary rays for anisotropic gems such as sapphire.
 Anisotropic gems split refracted rays into two separate rays as shown in the image below:

 ![extraordinary](images/extraordinary.png)

 Image from [SIGGRAPH 04: Graphics gems revisited](https://dl.acm.org/doi/10.1145/1015706.1015708).

+My hope is to at least implement photon mapping and absorption mentioned above.
+Trying to implement extraordinarys may be challenging since the number of rays will increase exponentially.
+Futhermore I expect to incorporate more models to test different intereactions with refractions.

 # Resources
  - [SIGGRAPH 04: Graphics gems revisited](https://dl.acm.org/doi/10.1145/1015706.1015708)